Is Your Medicare Cost Plan Ending?

 Medicare Cost Plans are hybrid Medicare plans that share features from Medicare Advantage and Medigap supplemental insurance plans.
-They’re offered by private insurance companies to consumers in 15 states and the District of Columbia.
-About 535,000 Cost Plan enrollees, with more than 400,000 living in Minnesota, will be affected when the plans go away at the end of 2018.
+They’re offered by private insurance companies.

 Why Are Medicare Cost Plans not Renewing?

-However, you can only switch your Medicare Part D Prescription Drug coverage during the annual enrollment period.
+However, you can only switch your Medicare Part D Prescription Drug coverage during the Annual Enrollment Period (AEP).

-Many of the country’s leading insurance companies are expanding their options in areas that currently have Medicare Cost Plans.
-During this year’s annual enrollment period, you’ll likely see additional Medicare plans from existing companies and offerings for plans from companies that are new to your area.
+Many recognized insurance companies have expanded their options in areas that previously had Medicare Cost Plans.
+During the Annual Enrollment Period, it’s possible that you saw additional Medicare plans from existing companies and offerings for plans from companies that are new to your area.

 Switching to a Medicare Advantage Plan